Buy a Determination Chinese/Japanese Scroll

 No Pain No Gain Scroll

-This proverb is close to our idea of "no pain, no gain" in English.
+不痛不強 is a proverb that is close to our idea of “no pain, no gain” in English.
 It holds this meaning in the context of working out at the gym etc.

-This literally means, "no pain, no strength", meaning that if you don't experience a little pain, you will not gain any strength.
+不痛不強 means “no pain, no strength,” meaning that if you don't experience a little pain, you will not gain any strength.

 No Pain No Gain